 Several recent Employment Tribunal decisions have considered cases where an employee’s Facebook comments have led to their dismissal.
-The High Court recently published its decision in Smith v Trafford Housing Trust , which contributes further to the debate on the divide between acceptable online conduct and gross misconduct.
+The High Court recently published its decision in Smith v Trafford Housing Trust , in which an employee stated that their disagreement with same-sex marriage on social media.
+The case contributes further to the debate on the divide between acceptable online conduct and gross misconduct.
 We discuss the case and summarise the law on ‘Facebook dismissals’ below:

 Mr Smith stated on his Facebook page that he was a housing manager for the Trust.
 He had 201 Facebook friends, of whom 45 were fellow employees.

 On 13 February 2011, Mr Smith published a link on his Facebook page to a news article on the BBC News website headed “Gay church ‘marriages’ set to get the go-ahead”.
-Mr Smith commented that this was “an equality too far.”
-In an online discussion with one of his colleagues, Mr Smith explained, in summary, that he did not believe that the state should require “places of faith and conscience” to host same-sex marriages.
+Mr Smith commented that same-sex marriage was “an equality too far.”
+In an online discussion with one of his colleagues, Mr Smith explained, in summary, that he did not believe that the state should require “places of faith and conscience” to host equal marriages.

 One of Mr Smith’s colleagues complained about the comments.
 The Trust investigated, found that the comments amounted to gross misconduct and demoted Mr Smith, reducing his salary.
 Of particular concern to the Trust was the fact that he referred to being employed by them on his Facebook page and the effect his comments may thus have had on colleagues and stakeholders.